-During the year ending 31 December 2011, the Company was provided with a loan from its parent company Zlatna Panega Cement AD at the total amount of EUR 1,572 thousand.
-It is intended to finance the working capital needs of the Company.
-The loan is unsecured and is repayable in March 2012.
-Interest is charged at 1M Sofibor rate plus spread of 2.30%.
-During the year the Company repaid EUR 396 thousand of the loan.
+In 2011 the Company was provided with an unscured loan from its parent company Zlatna Panega Cement AD at the total amount of EUR 1,572 thousand.
+It was intended to finance the working capital needs of the Company.
+Interest was charged at 1M Sofibor rate plus spread of 2.30%.
+EUR 396 thousand of the loan was repaid during 2011.
+In February 2012, Zlatna Panega Beton EOOD repaid the remaining part of the loan.